AdobeDocs/experience-manager-cloud-service.en/help/forms/supporting-new-language-localization-core-components.md

 ![Add a locale to a repository](add-a-locale-adaptive-form-core-components.png)

-### Clone your AEM as a Cloud Service Git repository {#clone-the-repository}
+### 1. Clone your AEM as a Cloud Service Git repository {#clone-the-repository}

-1. Open the command line and choose a directory to store the repository, such as `/cloud-service-repository/`.
+1. Open the command line and choose a directory to store your AEM Forms as a Cloud Service repository, such as `/cloud-service-repository/`.

 1. Run the following command to clone the repository: